 - Weimaraners

-A dog breed’s size and particular physical traits are not the only observed risk factors of dog bloat.
+A breed’s size and particular physical traits are not the only observed risk factors for bloat in dogs.
 According to research, the following also contributes to the development of this life-threatening condition:

-- Most cases of dog bloat occur after 6 p.m.
+- Most cases of bloat in dogs occur after 6 p.m.

 - Dogs that inhale their food are more likely to develop dog bloat.
 Some believe this is because fast eaters inhale more air whilst eating.

-- Dogs eating from elevated dog bowls have high chances of suffering from bloat.
+- Dogs eating from elevated dog bowls have a high chance of suffering from bloat.
 Do note that elevated dog bowls were previously seen as preventative.
 For this reason, it is widely debated if it is beneficial for dogs with bloat or not.

 - Dogs that are fed one large meal a day of dry food are at high risk, as a large amount of food weighs down their stomachs.